 Create your talking points.

-• Start off with sentence sharing what you are seeking.
+• Start off with sentence sharing what you are seeking, without being demanding.
 For example, “Sally, my son was just diagnosed with life threatening food allergies.
-I’m feeling overwhelmed and need your support…” Or, “Mrs. Smith, little Sam has life threatening food allergies and to keep him safe at school we follow his 504 plan, we need to setup a meeting immediately”.
+I’m feeling overwhelmed and need your support…” Or, “Mrs. Smith, little Sam has life threatening food allergies and to keep him safe at school we follow his 504 plan, I would like to setup a meeting immediately and most of all, I appreciate your support”.

 • Share your points and only use items that are vetted in which you can provide substantiating data.
-For example, if you are saying that 15% of school age children have had a reaction at school, then have that citation available-see FARE Facts and Stats below.
+For example, if you are saying that more than 15% of school age children experience a reaction at school, then have that citation available-see FARE Facts and Stats below.

-• Be ready to problem solve and offer solutions.
+• Be ready to problem solve and offer solutions while staying flexible and open.

 Consider printing out information to leave behind.